What is your craziest travel story?

 Once we were in the raft and rapidly rushing down the river, our guide, Banu, turned to me with a smile and noted we were going to experience Level 6 rapids.
 I was shocked and looked for a way to the shore, but it was too late.
 We were already about to encounter our first rushing rapid.

-Whenever I think about what happened next, I see everything in slow motion:
+Whenever I think about the travel horror story that unfolded next, I see everything in slow motion:

 The raft began to overturn.
 As I continued to hold on to the rope, I realized that the raft was tipping at such an angle that I must either release the rope or my arm was going to break.
 In that nanosecond, I calculated that I had a better chance of surviving with both arms than with one broken arm despite the guide’s warning to not let go.